-Our lease positions are currently managed by EnergyQuest under the transition services agreement with oversight provided by CEPM under the management services agreement, with assistance from outside contract landmen.
+Our lease positions related to the EnergyQuest Assets and the Newfield Assets are currently managed by EnergyQuest and Newfield, respectively, under the transition services agreements with oversight provided by CEPM under the management services agreement, with assistance from outside contract landmen.
 The landmen provide assistance with management of our current lease positions, acquisitions for new leases, permitting for drilling and laying pipelines as well negotiating agreements with landowners for the use of their property.
+We administer, with assistance from CEPM under the management services agreement, the concession in Osage County, Oklahoma.